jsimpso81/WPIlibMathLabVIEW/README.md

-# FRC_LV_TrajLib
+# FRC_LV_TrajLib - FRC Control and Trajectory Library

 This library is an UNOFFICIAL port of the Java/C++ WPILIB routines that don't already exist in LabVIEW.
 The library is used for the First FRC robotics competition.

 Originally this library was only a port of the Trajectory creation and execution routines.
 However, over time, many other of the routines were ported into this library.
+As of version 2.x it also contains a majority of the State Space control and simulation routines found in the C++/Java WPILIB.

 A number of trajectory creation and transformation utility programs are installed along with the library.
 These programs may be of use to FRC teams that use languages other than LabVIEW.